Louis Meyer: Death and legacy

 Meyer died on October 7, 1995, in Searchlight, Nevada, aged 91, where he had been living in retirement since 1972.
 He was interred at Inglewood Park Cemetery in Inglewood, California.

 Meyer's son Louis Sonny Meyer Jr. assisted him in engine work at his race shops, and worked on the various DOHC Ford engines in USAC racing, including building 15 Indianapolis 500-winning engines.
 Grandson Louis III "Butch" built Oldsmobile Aurora engines for Team Menard in Indy Racing League IndyCar Series competition, winning the 1996-97 (18-month season) and 1999 championships before becoming the Indy Pro Series (now Indy Lights) director.

+Great-grandson Louis Michael Meyer currently owns and operates Legacy Autosport.
+The team builds the Legacy chassis for the USAC Silver Crown series and fields cars as well.
+And in 2023 became the first non-Beast chassis to win a pavement Crown race since 2008 when Davey Hamilton, Jr. won at Worldwide Technology Raceway.